dragoman3/DrugLibrary/Induction of General Anesthesia.md

 ### Supraglottic Airway
 - Depth of anesthetic is important for placement of an SGA
-- Paralysis and narcotics can be used to facilitate SGA placement
+- Paralysis and narcotics can be used to facilitate SGA placement but paralysis is often unnecessary